Trade Republic Review

 What countries is Trade Republic available in?

-Trade Republic is available in 17+ European countries including Germany, Austria, France, Italy, Spain, the Netherlands, Belgium, Portugal, and others.
+Trade Republic is available in 18 European countries including Germany, Austria, France, Italy, Spain, the Netherlands, Belgium, Portugal, Poland, and others.
 Feature availability — including savings plan catalogue depth and cash interest terms — can vary by country.
 Automatic tax handling applies to German residents only.
 Always verify current eligibility and available features on Trade Republic’s official website before opening an account.

 When does Interactive Brokers make more sense than Trade Republic?